MaybeLance/Data-Analysis-for-Carboard-Development/README.md

 - As of January 30: New sample data have been included.
 - As of Febuary 2: Edited Student T-Test to fix for incorrect p-value and edited sample data.
   Cannot be anymore runned in the Google Colaboratory due to argument error by the cloud service.
+- As of February 8: Changes in two-tailed p-value.

 Note: I am open for any changes and suggestions.
 Questions regarding the program are very welcome.